Prodigy-Hacking/ProdigyMathGameHacking/README.md

 ## Disclaimer

 <details>
-<summary><b>Always use an alt to be safe.</b></summary>
+<summary><b>Always use an alt just to be safe.</b></summary>
 <br>
 While our hacks are completely safe, <strong>you shouldn't use hacks on your main account</strong>.

 There's an <b>extremely small chance your account will be hacker-tagged, reset, or banned</b>.
-Fortunately, it almost never happens.
-The only incidents ProdigyMathGameHacking knows of users being banned for hacking were contributors or staff of ProdigyMathGameHacking.
+Luckily, it almost never happens.
+The only incidents PMGH knows of users being banned for hacking were contributors or staff of PMGH itself.

 We will <b>never<b/> ask you for your password.
 If somebody asks you for personal/sensitive information, report it to the staff on our [Discord server](https://discord.gg/XQDfbfq).
+(There <b>is<b/> an exception with our arena point website, but still use with caution)

-All of our hacks are *open-source, and only located under our [Github Organization](https://github.com/Prodigy-Hacking)*.
+All of our hacks are *open-source*, and only located under our [Github Organization](https://github.com/Prodigy-Hacking).
-If it's not an official repository, or a fork, it may not be safe!
+*If it's not an official repository, or a fork, it may not be safe!*
 </details>